developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/input/barcode/index.md

 ## Overview

-Barcode Input options specify the device hardware to be used to acquire barcode data before sending it for processing.
-Those included with DataWedge are explained below. **DataWedge also provides audio and other feedback to alert the user of scanning results and barcode type.
-The the [Scanner Parameters](#scanparams) section for more information**.
+Barcode Input options specify the device hardware to use for scanning and the decoders to be applied on the acquired data before sending it for processing.
+Decoders included with DataWedge are explained below. **DataWedge also provides audio and other feedback to alert the user of scanning results and barcode type.
+See the [Scanner Parameters](#scanparams) section for more information**.

-For input using SimulScan, see the [SimulScan Input Plug-in](../simulscan).
+If using SimulScan, see [SimulScan Input profile guide](../simulscan).

 Barcode Input is used to specify: